Logroño, Spain: A Guide to the La Rioja Capital

 Madrid is the second-largest city in Europe and you’ll find lots to do.
 From bullfighting to festivals and football matches to the opera and museum visits — you’ll definitely have lots to do before you head out to Logroño.

 In order to get from the capital city to Logroño, it’ll take between 3 to 4 hours.
-If you’ve decided to rent a car and are driving yourself, the distance is about 315km.
+You can rent a car and drive yourself, with the distance being around 315km.

 Since rental prices can sometimes be a little bit pricey, you’ve also got the option of taking the bus.
 These traveling times are anywhere from under 3 hours to over 5 hours.
 So, make sure that you’ve packed some tapas with you for the journey.